The NMA Foundation presents Eric Peter’s Car Review, a weekly Saturday feature on the NMA blog.

 I haven’t had a chance yet to drive the new automated seven-speed manual but the same car last year with the six-speed automated manual was a runner, too.

 I’d still rather have the manual — especially with the base (not-turbo’d) four.
-You gain a second, 0-60 and you save $1,100 up front.
-Plus, it’s — wait for it — more fun.
+The car is noticeably more responsive with the manual and you save $1,100 up front.

 Hyundai did an excellent job with the clutch action; it’s not grabby or abrupt and you get a very good sense of how much you’ve engaged it as you’re easing your left foot off the pedal — which makes the car very pleasant to drive in stop-and-go traffic.

 Cornering the thing hard, I found it’s got less understeer dialed in than is typical of most sporty FWD cars.
 It’s fairly hard to go tail-out.
-The standard (in R-Spec Velosters) Torque Vectoring Control gets the credit.
-It applies braking pressure to the inside wheels (kind of like the system used by Nissan in the Maxima) to maintain directional control when you’re going full-tilt.
+The Veloster’s Torque Vectoring Control gets the credit.
+It automatically applies braking pressure to the inside wheels to maintain directional control during high-speed cornering.

-Get on the turbo mid-corner and keep the pedal down and it may swing wide but the whole car instead of just the ass end.
+Get on the turbo mid-corner and keep the pedal down and it may swing wide — but the whole car instead of just the rear end.

 The traction/stability control lets you have fun, too.
 You can set the tires spinning coming out of a curve as the turbo wicks up and hits you with all the engine’s torque, plus a good-sized helping of horsepower.